Foreigners Complain About Lion Cafes in Phuket and Bangkok

-PHUKET – Photos of the lion cubs in the cafes were shared on social media, with many people expressing their disapproval.
-One comment read: “This is cruelty to animals.
+PHUKET – Foreign visitors to Phuket shared images of the lion cubs in the cafes on social media, and many people expressed their disapproval.
+One comment read, “This is cruelty to animals.
 Lion cubs should be with their mothers and pride where they belong, not in a café.
 We strongly oppose this.”

 On February 12, 2024, Shinthep Kanghae, director of the Khao Phra Thaeo Wildlife Sanctuary, Tourist Police and Phuket City Police Station visited the café in Phuket to investigate.
 They found the café full of tourists and spoke to Mr. Kai, a Chinese friend of the café owner.
 Mr. Kai was invited to Phuket City Police Station for questioning.

-Officers are currently gathering evidence to obtain a search warrant for the house in Chalong where the lion is being kept.
+Officers gathered evidence to obtain a search warrant for the house in Chalong where the lion is being kept.
 They will also investigate whether the lion was brought to the area legally and whether the proper permits were obtained for its transportation.
 Lions are considered a controlled species in Thailand.

+However, on February 14, police and wildlife officials raided a hotel room in Mueang Phuket District where the Chinese owner, who keeps the cub.
+The woman said she purchased the cub from Bangkok for 250,000 baht on January 9.
+However, the integrated chip did not match the registration number, and the location was also unsuitable for wildlife, so the authorities seized a lion cub from her.

+The police charge the lion owner violated the Wild Animal Preservation and Protection Act by neglecting to notify the possession of wild animals and moving them without permission.

 The incident in Phuket is similar to an incident that took place in a café in Bangkok’s Khlong Toei district.
-In that case, a team of officials from the Department of National Parks, Wildlife and Plant Conservation seized a one-month-old female lion cub.
+A team of officials from the Department of National Parks, Wildlife and Plant Conservation seized a one-month-old female lion cub.

 Mr. Naruporn Tipmontha, director of the Forest Fire Prevention and Control Department, said officials first visited the cafe on January 29, 2024.
 They only found a receipt for the sale of the lion cub from a foreign animal trading company to the café and a document with a microchip number.
 However, they did not find the microchip itself and there were no official documents authorizing ownership of the lion cub.